ubco-W2022T1-cosc301/project-group02/final_report_group02_Mike_part.md

 | Wind | Nuclear |  |
 | Solar |  |  |

-Based on these observations, it can be concluded that there is a trend in these countries to generate more electricity from low carbon sources and phase out non-renewable sources, however the gas remains stable as the second largest electricity generation source behind hydro.
+Based on these observations, it can be concluded that there is a trend in these countries to generate more electricity from low carbon sources and phase out non-renewable sources.
+In spite of this generalized trend, gas remains stable as the second largest electricity generation source behind hydro.

 The full analysis notebook pertaining to these visualizations, including the code and data, [can be found here.](https://github.com/ubco-W2022T1-cosc301/project-group02/blob/main/notebooks/analysis1.ipynb)